-I have family living in the Scottish Highlands, a particularly pretty part of the world.
-I went as far north as the Orkney Islands, about as far north as you can go within the UK before the Shetland Islands.
-Orkney is a hot spot for archaeology, single malt whisky and traditional folk music - a great place to go if you want to escape dense metropolitan areas.
+I travelled as far north as the Orkney Islands; a quiet spot for archaeology, single malt whisky and traditional folk music - a great place to go if you want to escape dense metropolitan areas.

 I was treated to a scenic walk along the edge of the uninhabited Brough of Birsay on an unusually clear autumn day.
 You could spot the Scottish mainland, dozens of miles across the horizon.